 Adamsville is a tiny village located in the state of Ohio.
 With a population of 138 people and just one neighborhood, Adamsville is the 803rd largest community in Ohio.
-Much of the housing stock in Adamsville was built prior to World War II, making it one of the older and more historic villages in the country.
+Adamsville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Adamsville is a blue-collar town, with 36.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Adamsville is a village of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Adamsville who work in sales jobs (16.30%), food service (13.22%), and personal care services (12.78%).

-Being a small village, Adamsville does not have a public transit system used by locals to get to and from work.
+Adamsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Adamsville in 2022 was $42,036, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $168,144 for a family of four.
 However, Adamsville contains both very wealthy and poor people as well.